 UNCF/MERCK Graduate Science Research Dissertation Fellowships

 The UNCF●Merck Graduate Science Research Dissertation Fellowships are intended to support African American graduate students as they complete coursework, conduct research, and prepare the dissertation required for the doctoral degree in the biomedical relevant life or physical sciences.

 The Whitaker Foundation

 The Whitaker International Program sends emerging leaders in U.S. biomedical engineering (or bioengineering) overseas to undertake a self-designed project that will enhance their careers within the field.
 The goal of the program is to assist the development of professional leaders who are not only superb scientists, but who also will advance the profession through an international outlook.
 Along with supporting grant projects in an academic setting, the Whitaker International Program encourages grantees to engage in policy work and propose projects in an industry setting.

 Woods Hold Oceanographic Institution - Geophysical Fluid Dynamics (GFD) Fellowship

 Graduate students and researchers from a variety of fields who share a common interest in the nonlinear dynamics of rotating, stratified fluids share an intense ten-week research experience, and vigorous discussions of concepts that span different disciplines.
 Fellows pursue a research project under the supervision of the staff and present a lecture and a written report for a proceedings volume.
 Fellows are expected to be in residence for the full ten weeks of the program.

 For additional information concerning external fellowship opportunities, currently enrolled students may contact the Fellowships Advising & Study Abroad Office.
 Please do not contact the FASA office if you are a perspective student or inquiring about internal fellowships, assistantships, or the details of graduate finances.
-For these matters, please contact the Graduate Office, the Option Representative, or the Option Administrator.
+For these matters, please contact the Graduate Office, the Option Representative, or the Option Manager.